The Wyoming Child Support Program (CSP) provides services to individuals who apply or are referred for services through the following mechanisms:

 Examples of good cause reasons include cases involving rape, incest, and/or potential for harm to the custodial parent or child from the non-custodial parent.
 See the backside of the DFS Form 543 for the Good Cause claim.

-Note: Once good cause is claimed, the case worker will stop all child support action until a good cause determination is made, and the local DFS office will not forward the DFS 543 Form to the local District CSP Office.
+Note: Once good cause is claimed, the case worker shall stop all child support action until a good cause determination is made, and the local DFS office shall not forward the DFS 543 Form to the local District CSP Office.